PM-Notes/Prince2/README.md

 ## Starting up a Project (SU)

-Purpose is to ensure that the prerequesits to Initiating a Project are in place, by answering the question "Do we have a viable and worthwhile project?"
+Purpose is to ensure that the prerequisites to Initiating a Project are in place, by answering the question "Do we have a viable and worthwhile project?"

 The aim is to do the minimum necessary to determine if the project is worthwhile to proceed.